BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_19.md

 !battle(["Cal", :REBORN, 2], "Dragon's Den")

 For our next fight with our pal Cal we get another glimpse at the Dragon's Den field, which boosts his Fire and Dragon moves and weakens your Water and Ice moves.
 You can still use Rock and Ground type moves to deal with his Fire types, just be careful of a Kommo-o setup and Mega Medicham.
-A moderately tough fight but you'll be able to figure it out!

 If you're on Zekrom route, you'll get this fight next, and on Reshiram route you'll get it second: